Mō te Rōpū Hauora Kāinga me te Hapori

 Community-based agencies and companies employ support workers, caregivers and health care professionals to provide these services.
 Home support for those living with disability and injury related needs can also be provided by family carers.
 It can be managed by the person using the services or by their representative.

-Funding may come from District Health Boards, ACC, the Ministry of Health Disability Support Services, or the Ministry for Social Development, depending on the health need.
-Home health services may also be purchased privately, including from any of our members.
+Funding may come from Te Whatu Ora / Health NZ, ACC, Whaikaha, Te Aka Whai Ora, or the Ministry for Social Development, depending on the health need.
+Home and community health services may also be purchased privately, including from any of our members.

 For those over 65 the person's doctor can organise an assessment to determine what government funding is available, or people can ask for one themselves from a needs assessment agency.
-The District Health board pays the needs assessment agency to meet with the client, and run a needs assessment, which is a series of questions and possibly more clinical assessment, to establish what the person's needs are.
-When the assessment has been done, and if home support is allocated to the person, the District Health Board pays a provider organisation (one of our members) to provide the service.
+Te Whatu Ora pays the needs assessment agency to meet with the client, and run a needs assessment, which is a series of questions and possibly more clinical assessment, to establish what the person's needs are.
+When the assessment has been done, and if home support is allocated to the person, Te Whatu Ora pays a provider organisation to provide the service.
 Our member organisations employ mainly support workers to do this.
 They also employ nurses and sometimes also physiotherapists and other health professionals.

-For those living with a physical, intellectual or sensory disability (or combination) the Ministry of Health Disability Support Services pays Needs Assessment Agencies to work with disabled people to identify their strengths and support needs, outline what support is available and decide on eligibility.
+For those living with a physical, intellectual or sensory disability (or combination) Whaikaha pays Needs Assessment Agencies to work with disabled people to identify their strengths and support needs, outline what support is available and decide on eligibility.
 People can then decide on how they want their services to be delivered, which can include support services through our members.

 For those living with impairments caused by accident or injury, a doctor or other health provider will complete a referral form, or people can contact ACC directly.
 If ACC accepts the claim and agrees to pay for home support, it will allocate a 'package of care' in straightforward cases, or arrange a more detailed assessment for more complex cases.
 The services can then be delivered by support workers employed by organisations including our members.